-'Assessment' means a formal assessment of a Participant's circumstances, conducted by:
+'Assessment' means a formal assessment of a Participant's circumstances conducted by:

-- (a) Services Australia, using the Job Seeker Snapshot and/or an ESAt or a JCA; or - (b) the Provider or a Workforce Australia Employment Services Provider or a Participant, using the Job Seeker Snapshot.
+- (a) Services Australia, using the Job Seeker Snapshot and/or an ESAt or a JCA; or - (b) a Provider or a Participant, using the Job Seeker Snapshot.

 'Asset' means any item of tangible property that has a value equal to or greater than \$1,000 inclusive of GST (at the time it is purchased) and is purchased using any Work for the Dole Projects Fund Payment for the purpose or as a result of a Work for the Dole Project, including where the Provider is acting as the Host Organisation.